jfjlaros/mzput/docs/introduction.rst

 exceeding twice that of the normal transfer speed, the parallel port is used for this project instead.

-The *turbo loader* is from the related to the DOS utility TransManager_.
+The *turbo loader* is from the related DOS utility TransManager_.

 .. _MZF2WAV: https://github.com/jfjlaros/mzf2wav